akeneo/pim-helpcenter/content/updates/2021-03/5-Events-API-logs.md

 ---

 # Browse your Events API logs
-::: meta-data type="New" features="Connectivity" available="late March" in="EE,GE" link-to-doc="TODO"
+::: meta-data type="New" features="Connectivity" available="late March" in="EE,GE" link-to-doc="../articles/manage-event-subscription.html#debug"

 To ease the debugging of your Events API-based connections, we introduce a brand new monitoring screen to display the Events API logs, whether they are just info, notices, warnings, or even errors.
 A great addition to help you find root causes of synchronization problems and also, without a doubt, an appreciated time-saver to understand what happened on your connections!